home-assistant/home-assistant.io/source/_components/insteon.markdown

   - *UNITCODE* is the X10 unit code values 1 - 16
   - *PLATFORM* is the Home Assistant Platform to associate the device with.
     The following platforms are supported
-    - binary_sensor: Used for on/off devices or keypad buttons that are read only.
+    - binary_sensor: Used for on/off devices or keypad buttons that are read-only.
     - light: Used for dimmable X10 devices
     - switch: Used for On/Off X10 devices
   - *STEPS* is the number of dim/bright steps the device supports.
 Used for